-You can make two types of super contributions: non-concessional (after-tax) contributions and concessional (before-tax) contributions.
-Concessional contributions are also known as tax-deductible super contributions where an individual claims a deduction.
+Generally speaking, you can make two types of super contributions: non-concessional (after-tax) contributions and concessional (before-tax) contributions.
+Concessional contributions can also include tax-deductible super contributions, where an individual claims a deduction.

 If you’re self-employed (or substantially self-employed) or you’re not employed, you can claim a tax deduction for your super contributions, which means these super contributions are treated as concessional contributions.
 An individual under the age of 18 however can only claim a tax deduction for super contributions when his or her income comes from gainful employment, such as carrying on a business.

 The rules for claiming tax deductions on super contributions can be complex depending on the type of work that you do, and whether you hold down other jobs.

 I have attempted to simplify the tax-deductibility rules into categories of individuals, but I suggest you also confirm your ability to claim a tax deduction with the Australian Taxation Office.
 Here goes: You can claim a tax deduction for super contributions if you fall into one of the following categories:

-- You’re not employed; for example, you’re a full-time investor or looking after children.
+- Not employed.
+You’re not employed; for example, you’re a full-time investor or looking after children.